1 Introduction

 attribute and converting it to a string, which describes

 a substring to look for.
-The optional case
+The optional case attribute

 determines whether the regular expression is case-sensitve